jasonrandrews/arm-software-developers/README.md

+# PROJECT UPDATE

+This project has migrated to a new hugo template and [new repository](https://github.com/zachlas/arm-software-developers-ads).
+Please use the new repo for content contributions and see then on the [new URL](https://www.armswdev.tk/)

 # Prototyping site for Arm Software Developers

 This prototype uses [Docsy](https://www.docsy.dev/), a [Hugo](https://gohugo.io/) theme module for technical documentation sites, providing easy